 What is the relationship between minerals (such as oil, diamonds, and gold) and conflict, authoritarianism, and poverty?
-Scholars have spent years studying how the so-called extractive industries – mining and drilling – impact people’s lives, their governance, and the environment throughout the world.
+Scholars have spent years studying how the extractive industries impact people’s lives, their governance, and the environment throughout the world.
 How can countries so rich in mineral wealth remain mired in so much poverty?
 Maria Armoudian discusses these questions with Jeffery Mantz, Michael Ross, and Suzana Sawyer.

 Jeffery Mantz is a Professor of Anthropology at George Mason University.
 He is an expert in cultural anthropology and political economy.

 Michael Ross is a Professor of Political Science at the University of California, Los Angeles and Director of the Center for Southeast Asian Studies.
 He is an expert in resource conflict and is the author of The Oil Curse: How Petroleum Wealth Shapes the Development of Nations.